MattithyahuData/P2-Bank-churn-prediction/README.md

 <a name="ModelDeploy"></a>

 ## [Deployment](https://app.powerbi.com/view?r=eyJrIjoiNDExYjQ0OTUtNWI5MC00OTQ5LWFlYmUtYjNkMzE1YzE2NmE0IiwidCI6IjYyZWE3MDM0LWI2ZGUtNDllZS1iZTE1LWNhZThlOWFiYzdjNiJ9&pageName=ReportSection)
-I deployed this model in Microsoft Power BI for business intellignece use.
+I deployed this model in Microsoft Power BI for business intelligence use.
 [View visualisation code prep](Code/P2_Vis_prep.ipynb)
 *   I exported the model as a .pkl file and applied it to the unseen data set to get churn predictions and probability predictions.
-*   I visualised this in Power BI and using conditional formatting to highlight those new customer sthat are more likely to curn based on the models prediction.
+*   I visualised this in Power BI and using conditional formatting to highlight those new customer that are more likely to churn based on the models prediction.

 <a name="Prjmanage"></a>